|Type||BWSeaCat 11m Catamaran|

 |Persons||12 + Crew|

-2020 diary Now OPEN, Please get in touch with your requirements!
+2020 and 2021 diary Now OPEN, Please get in touch with your requirements!

 BW Seacat S.P.E.E.D 11, the latest in the catamaran market, built in 2013 she is maintained impeccably and looks like new.
 Powered by 2x200hp Nani engines giving a cruising speed of 16knts.
 This makes the distant wrecks and Channel Islands in easy reach!
 Island wheelhouse offers 105 feet of fishable gunwhale space.
 Fitted with state of the art Navigation equipment for safety and fish finding.